 - Working on electrical systems that are still turned on.

-- Cover plates not being installed on light switches/outlet and allowing fingers to touch those exposed, energized parts.
+- Cover plates not being installed on light switches/outlets and allowing fingers to touch those exposed, energized parts.

 - Using frayed/damaged extension cords that have exposed wires.